KaustubhPatange/Moviesy/README.md

 A **_beautiful_** client for [YTS](https://www.google.com/search?q=yts) website which also provides built-in _torrent_, _subtitles_ downloader ❤️

 > Disclaimer: The app let's you download and stream HD movies on the go, if this is something you don't approve then you should stop using it.
-This app is just a hobby project :)
+This is indeed a hobby project :)

 [![Moviesy App](https://img.shields.io/badge/Download-APK-red.svg?style=for-the-badge&logo=android)]()